The Sapiens Approach to Behaviour Change

 Every Sapiens Habit Change Experiment includes:

-- Daily 20-Second Whats App Check-Ins
+- Daily 10-Second Whats App Check-Ins track habits and subjective impact

 Case Study: Peter – Regaining his Edge

-Meet Peter - a PE executive
+Meet Peter - a Private Equity executive

 Peter, a Private Equity executive, wasn’t feeling “burned out,” but admitted he was running at only ~70% of his capacity.